The work

 A few words

 Great theater is by no means an imitation of life, but a reflection of truth.
 From its ancient conception in Greece, theater had a therapeutic function and was used to heal the soul.
 And to this day a person comes to the theater to find the truth.
 The success of a performance is determined by the extent to which the actors incarnate and convey the truth – and the audience receives it.
 Both sides, performer and viewer, are interdependent on each other.
 Both are active participants.
 The great founder of modern acting K.S.
 Stanislavsky wrote: “And where there is truth and faith, there is genuine, productive, expedient action, there is experience, and the subconscious, and creativity, and art” (An actor works on himself, published posthumously in 1938).
 The leading voice coach of our time Patsy Rodenburg noticed that the success of the transmission of the truth, and its acceptance, depends on the degree of presence of the artist and the audience.
-Presence is participation in relationships with the maximum degree of attention, openness, contact; giving and receiving; mutual trust and intention.As a practitioner and teacher of homeopathic and obstetric arts, presence for me is paramount: I know that until the doctor learns to really be present with the patient (and vice versa), nothing will work.
-This is the scourge of modern medicine and the reason for the mass hatred of it.
-Most patients feel they are not being heard by doctors.
-Doctors, in light of their inattention and lack of contact, do not catch the diagnoses.

-The methodology for acquiring your present voice involves working with body, breath and voice.
+The methodology for acquiring presence involves working with body, breath and voice.
 Analogous to the creation of man: And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life, and man became a living soul (Genesis 2:7).
 Our body is formed from the earth itself.
 A clear, pleasant voice is based on correctly set breathing.
 Proper breathing permeates the entire body and has its foundation in a balanced body.
 With the body we are connected in a state of full presence with the earth.
 The breath of life breathed into us in our incarnation became both the requirement and the proof of our life.
 It is our inspiration: the grace of all of creation.
 In the state of full presence, we breathe in this grace and give it back to the surrounding world.
 Such harmonious breathing provides the foundation for a normal voice.
 The voice is the instrument of conveying each person’s word – their individual and unique expression.